trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

     $ keytool -import -keystore <JAVA_HOME>/jre/lib/security/cacerts -trustcacerts -alias ldap_server -file ldap_server.crt

 In addition to this, access to the Presto coordinator should be through HTTPS.
-You can do it by creating a :ref:`server_java_keystore` on the coordinator.
+You can do that by creating a :ref:`server_java_keystore` on the coordinator.

 Presto Coordinator Node Configuration